project-repo/cagebreak/README.md

 ### Contributing

-  * Just [open an issue](https://github.com/project-repo/cagebreak/issues/new) and state your feature request.
+  * Just [open an issue](https://github.com/project-repo/cagebreak/issues/new) and state your idea.
     We will consider the proposal and get back to you.
   * Don't open a pull request.
 We might not accept your code and it would be sad to waste the effort.